 If the sole proprietorship business is newly set up and such business’s gross receipts or incomes are likely to exceed Rs.
 10,00,000 or Rs.
 1,20,000 respectively during the previous year, then such sole proprietorship business has to maintain books of accounts as prescribed in IT act.

 Proprietorship business can also get covered under section 44AD of IT act if their turnover or gross receipts are up to Rs.
 1 crore and they have disclosed their taxable income as greater than equal to 8% of the gross receipts or turnover.
 In such cases, proprietorship business are not required to maintain books of accounts as required under section 44AA of IT act.

 - Section 44AA – Compulsory maintenance of books of accounts

 - Section 44AD – Presumptive Basis of calculating business profits

 Income tax audit

-Such audit report along with the income tax return is required to be filled with income tax department before 30th September of the assessment year for the financial year for which audits are conducted.
+Such audit report along with the income tax return is required to be filled with income tax department on or before 30th September of the assessment year for the financial year for which audits are conducted.

 Recommended Read: income tax audit under section 44AB of IT act